LegendOfMCPE/WorldEditArt/ProjectProposal.md

+> This was the initial project proposal for WorldEditArt-Epsilon.
+It is served here for legacy purposes.

 Project Proposal for a World Edit Plugin
 ===
 This proposal describes a world edit plugin largely based on WorldEditArt's originally-intended features, along with some new ideas.